MASTER IN PUBLIC POLICY

 2. Participate in and contribute to the policy process;

-3. Analyze, synthesize, think critically, solve problems and make decisions;
+3. Analyze, synthesize, think critically, solve problems and make evidence-informed decisions in a complex and dynamic environment;

-4. Articulate and apply a public service perspective; and
+4. Articulate, apply and advance a public service perspective;

-5. Communicate and interact productively with a diverse and changing workforce and citizenry.
+5. Communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large.

 Professional competency: In addition, the program will ensure that students learn to apply their education, such as through experiential exercises and interactions with practitioners across the broad range of public affairs, administration, and policy professions and sectors.